|

 No such luck...

-like I was no longer part of the whole picture, instead they gave me
+me feel like I was no longer part of the whole picture, instead

-Method.
-Alas, I did not have enough discipline
+Bates Method.
+Alas, I did not have enough discipline to

-to stick with the exercises for very long, and I did not notice any improvement.
+stick with the exercises for very long, and I did not notice

 Learning about health